-The first Friday of September is the set date for the Kiwanis Club of Kirkland ‘s annual Installation Banquet.
-It is the biggest social event of the year for the club and a big money maker for the kids in our community.
-The in-coming president for the year, Bill Ward, was installed, along with two new board members.
-Outgoing president, Ralph Loveland, was commended for a job well done during this past year and given kudos by everyone at the banquet with a standing ovation.
+The Kiwanis Club of Kirkland’s Annual Installation Banquet was held on Friday, September 11.
+It is their biggest social event of the year and a big money maker for the kids in our community.
+The in-coming president for the year, Kat Cannon, was installed, along with three new board members.
+Outgoing president, Bill Ward, was commended for a job well done during this past year and given kudos by everyone at the banquet with a standing ovation.

-This year the banquet was held at the Kirkland Woman’s Club and about 100 members and spouses gathered for the festivities.
+For the second year, the banquet was held at the Kirkland Woman’s Club and about 100 members and spouses gathered for the festivities.
 There was a photo booth capturing fun times to remember and keeping them for posterity!
-The K-band, the KCK’s own oldies rock and roll band, made their debut at the banquet with fun tunes from the past.
+The K-band, the KCK’s own oldies rock and roll band, provided music at the banquet with fun tunes from the past.
 Clubbers jived in their seats and sang along.
-A spoof to the song Mustang Sally was sung to incoming President, Bill Ward and Ralph Loveland, outgoing president, did his Doo Wop moves with the gals in the band!
+A spoof to the song “Stray Cat Strut” was sung to incoming President, Kat Cannon and Bill Ward, outgoing president, “grooved” with the gals in the chorus.